tiagobotari/melime/README.md

 Local explanation for an instance <img src="https://render.githubusercontent.com/render/math?math=x*=(6.0,3.0,5.0,1.5)"> produced by an RF model trained on the Iris dataset.
 MeLIME using KDEPCAGen and a linear model as local model; MeLIME using KDEPCAGen and a decision tree as local model.

-Table:  The original phrase to be explained; Favorable and unfavorable phrases are generated for predicting the sentence as positive.
 <img src="doc/images/iris_importances.png" alt="drawing" width="500"/>

 Go to this [example](https://tiagobotari.github.io/melime/doc/ex_lime_tabular_classification_density_kde_pca_kpca_iris.html).